-NY Green Bank has received over \$4.1 billion in Portfolio Investment proposals from inception through March 31, 2020.
-Its active pipeline of potential Portfolio Investments proceeding towards closing was \$757.4 million as of March 31, 2020, continuing to be diversified across technology, location, and enduser segments.
-During the past fiscal year, NY Green Bank closed fifteen new Portfolio Investment transactions totaling \$222.3 million.
-Through March 31, 2020, NY Green Bank's overall sustainable infrastructure investments since inception totaled \$959.9 million, facilitating clean energy development in New York State with an aggregate estimated total project cost in the range of \$2.1 billion to \$2.6 billion.
-At the same date, NY Green Bank's current portfolio (representing the aggregate dollar value of its sustainable infrastructure investments and comprising deployed as well as committed amounts on that date) was \$584.7 million.
-This is net of all permanent repayments of principal received by NY Green Bank in accordance with the terms of its Portfolio Investments that occurred within the year in the amount of \$59.4 million (i.e., does not include paydowns against revolving facilities that remain available for redraw, which aggregated \$56.9 million in the fiscal year), and includes capitalized items (e.g., interest and/or fees) to the extent capitalized within the period (i.e., not amounts on account of interest and/or fees that may be capitalized in future periods).
+NY Green Bank has received over \$5.2 billion in Portfolio Investment proposals from inception through March 31, 2021.
+Its active pipeline of potential Portfolio Investments proceeding towards closing was \$901.8 million as of March 31, 2021 continuing to be diversified across technology, location, and end-user segments.
+During the past fiscal year, NY Green Bank closed thirty new Portfolio Investment transactions totaling commitments of \$349.0 million.
+Through March 31, 2021, NY Green Bank's overall sustainable infrastructure investments since inception totaled \$1.3 billion, facilitating clean energy development in New York State with an aggregate estimated total project cost in the range of \$2.9 billion to \$3.6 billion.
+At the same date, NY Green Bank's current portfolio (representing the aggregate dollar value of its sustainable infrastructure investments and comprising deployed as well as committed amounts on that date) was \$782.2 million.
+This is net of all permanent repayments of principal received by NY Green Bank in accordance with the terms of its Portfolio Investments that occurred within the year in the amount of \$128.6 million (i.e., does not include paydowns against revolving facilities that remain available for redraw, which aggregated \$82.8 million in the fiscal year), and includes capitalized items (e.g., interest and/or fees) to the extent capitalized within the period (i.e., not amounts on account of interest and/or fees that may be capitalized in future periods).
 Principal repaid, together with net income generated by NY Green Bank becomes immediately available for recycling into further investments, amplifying the positive effects of each dollar of NY Green Bank capital on clean energy markets within the State for the benefit of all New Yorkers.

-The 39.0% decrease in Cash and Investments reflects that NY Green Bank's Portfolio is more established with a 47.5% increase to loans and financing receivables as well as recycled capital being committed for new Portfolio Investment transactions.
-NY Green Bank's cash and invested capital balances reflect \$619.3 million in funded capitalization received to date.
-NY Green Bank receives incremental capital contributions through NYSERDA as capital is committed (taking into account projected liquidity needs) and an additional \$381.2 million in capitalization is authorized to be provided based on the New York State Public Service Commission's (Commission) authorization of \$1.0 billion in total funded capitalization.
+The 134.9% increase in Cash and Investments reflects that NY Green Bank's Portfolio is more established with an increasing volume of investments starting to pay down, and such returned capital being available for recycling into new Portfolio Investment transactions, in addition to funds received on account of further capitalization.
+NY Green Bank's cash and invested capital balances reflect \$956.3 million in funded capitalization received to date.
+NY Green Bank receives incremental capital contributions through NYSERDA as capital is committed (taking into account projected liquidity needs) and an additional \$44.2 million in capitalization is authorized to be provided based on the New York State Public Service Commission's (Commission) authorization of \$1.0 billion in total funded capitalization.
 In turn, NYSERDA funds these contributions either from a transfer of existing cash and investment balances (of certain Commission authorized programs), or from the Clean Energy Fund (CEF) ratepayer collections held by the electric utilities under the "Bill-As-You-Go" (BAYG) approach, consistent with the Commission Order establishing the CEF.
 NY Green Bank's forecasted liquidity needs are fully addressed through these funded capital contributions, or through the use of a credit facility, if and when required.